mooreryan/InteinFinder/_docs_src/src/config-files.md

 - `exe`
     - The name of the executable program
-	- Also, you could pass in a path to the program (TODO add a test for this)
+	- Also, you could pass in a path to the program
     - default value: `rpsblast+`
-	    - Note that this default value assumes that the program is on you [PATH](todo.md)
+	    - Note that this default value assumes that the program is on your path
 		- There is a good chance that you will change this to `rpsblast`.
 		    - On my system, it's called `rpsblast+`, but I'm not sure which is more common.
 - `evalue`